fraz3alpha/running-challenges/website/_posts/2018-07-21-firefox-support.markdown

 ---
 layout: post
-title:  "Experimental Firefox Support"
+title:  "Firefox Support"
-date:   2018-07-15 10:00:00 +0100
+date:   2018-07-21 10:00:00 +0100
 categories:
   - firefox-addon
-  - experimental
 ---
-Now with (experimental) Firefox support!
+Now with Firefox support!

 Quite a few of you have been waiting for this, so we are pleased to announce that there is now a version of the Chrome extension available for Firefox!
-We are considering this as experimental support as all development so far has been for Chrome - so whilst we have made it work on Firefox, there may be some fundamental differences in the way that extensions (or 'Add-ons' in Firefox parlance) work which may mean we need to significantly change something for it to work well.
+Firefox addo-ns are very similar to Chrome extensions and we were able to convert the bits of code that weren't compatible into something that works in both browsers.

 Publishing a Firefox add-on also has the added bonus of being available for Firefox for Android automatically - that's right, Running Challenges has now gone